Another excellent post by Susan Platt:

 You don’t send your daughter around with “juicy” on her bum when you know there are CONVICTED sex offenders all around you.

 They are convicted; they obviously struggle with preying on children.
 There are A LOT of predators in this world.
-They don’t need the added temptation of seeing young girls dressed this way.
+They don’t need the added temptation of seeing young girls dressed up and sexed up this way.

 WHAT do we hear about the dangers of sexing up children (and adults)?